-This workshop will get you started finding resources and writing Assessment 2: Self directed investigation into consumer engagement strategies.
+This workshop will get you started finding resources and writing Assessment 2: Self-directed investigation into consumer engagement strategies.
 There are several choices for this assignment.
 Although several options are listed, the intention is that this assignment will be used as an opportunity to explore issues or conduct work that is useful for yourself and/or your role.
-The only requirements is that it relates to at least some component of coursework, follows a basic essay format, and meets academic standards for writing and referencing.
+The only requirements are that it relates to at least some component of coursework, follows a basic essay format, and meets academic standards for writing and referencing.

 Before you start

 Use the PICO worksheet below to get started with your question.
 If you are using another framework, adapt it.

 If you break the question down into several parts or concepts it will be easier to define.
 Your topic and its concepts form the basis for the keywords (important words) that you will use to search for information.

 An example topic: Do older adults who receive long term care in their communities do better than those in nursing homes?

 1. Break the topic into concepts (or parts) and choose the important keywords (or topic words) from each concept.
 You would not usually write the whole assignment into the search box.
 For today, we are going to use a PICO framework to assist with constructing a search strategy: